yonesora56/plant2human/README.md

 &nbsp;

+&nbsp;

 ### **2. Creating and Preparing Indexes**

-I'm sorry, but the [main workflow](./Workflow/plant2human_v1.0.1.cwl) does not currently include the creation of an index (both for foldseek index and BLAST index).
+I'm sorry, but the [main workflow](./Workflow/plant2human_v1.0.1.cwl) does not currently include the creation of an index process (both for foldseek index and BLAST index).
 Please perform the following processes in advance.

 #### 2-1.
 Creating a Foldseek Index